healthchecks/healthchecks/templates/docs/cloning_checks.md

 * Schedule
 * Assigned notification methods

-The newly created check has a different ping URL, and it starts with an empty log.
+The newly created check has a different ping URL and an empty event log.

 ## Cloning All Checks Into a New Project